abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/pod.md

     },
 ```

-The filer container is the filer service, upload and download files and directories.
+The filer container provides file transfer capabilities, allowing users to upload and download files and directories.

-- `volumes` is the list of mounted volume for this container
+- `volumes` is the list of mounted volumes for this container
 - `image` is the name of the image for this container
-- `imagePullPolicy` is the image Pull Policy
+- `imagePullPolicy` is the image pull policy
-- `enable` is a boolean to enable of disable this container
+- `enable` is a boolean to enable or disable this container
-- `tcpport` is the main tcp port for the container
+- `tcpport` is the primary TCP port for the container
-- `acl` is a dictonary to allow or disallow this container
+- `acl` is a dictionary that controls access to this container